 From speaking with others, we’ve heard that Tesla takes your home’s details like shading and actual roof structure into account much further down the solar process.
 These details become costly change orders, increasing the price of your solar roof.
 This means the price Tesla spits out on their online cost estimator is really just a starting point with lots of potential for upcharges once they actually get a look at your home.

 When it comes down to it, based on these numbers, for an average 8 kW solar system Tesla’s solar roof is over twice as expensive as a traditional solar install.
 Although, Tesla does make bold claims with a higher estimated production value and double the savings for the same system size, we’re not sure this is a realistic assumption based on NC skies.

 We can’t ignore the fact that the solar roof is a complete roof replacement.
 So if you happen to need a new roof at the same time you go solar, you can subtract the cost of a traditional roof from the price of your Solar Roof to calculate your net cost.
 Tesla suggested a traditional roof cost of $18,549 for the solar roof system we built using their calculator, which is a very high roof replacement cost in NC.
 (We’re guessing this would likely be for a 4,000 sq ft or larger home with complex roof lines.)

 Nevertheless, for comparison’s sake, removing the cost of roof replacement from the solar roof price would leave you with a $38,206 solar system in this scenario – still a 53% price premium over traditional panels.

 Our current answer?
 Probably not.

-Our advice is that if you want to go solar in the near future you should stick with traditional solar panels and take advantage of the current North Carolina solar incentives while they last.
-Traditional home solar panel prices are at an all time low (despite the recent solar tariff) and thanks to the Federal Tax Credit, solar in North Carolina has never been a better deal.
+Our advice is that if you want to go solar in the near future for money savings or energy independence, you should stick with traditional solar panels and take advantage of the current solar incentives while they last.
+Traditional home solar panel prices are at an all time low and thanks to the Federal Tax Credit, solar in North Carolina has never been a better deal.